 Resist the urge to go overboard at Christmas

 Finally, the best way to avoid clutter is to stop it before it starts.
-It’s hard, but try to resist the urge to go overboard at Christmas.
+It’s hard but try to resist the urge to go overboard at Christmas.
 I admit to being guilty of that when the kids were small.

 I recently read this great article My Holiday Reminder by Nikki Cox.
-Nikki reminds us that the things we remember about Christmases past are not about the actual toys we receive, but about the experiences we had together.
+Nikki reminds us that the things we remember about Christmases past are not about the toys we receive, but about the experiences we had together.

 If you’ve already gone overboard on shopping, it’s not too late to return some items.
 Chances are your kids won’t notice!